faraday-effect/faraday-participant/src/notes.md

     - Follow-up actions based on results

 # Open Issues
 - How to store student responses?
 - How to version assignment/quiz
   and associated student response?
   - Version number seems clunky.
   - Quiz (e.g.): create document containing
     quiz itself (duplicate)
     and all student responses.
   - Quiz grades itself
+- How to fire up each scene?
+  - Log in
+  - Choose scene based on permissions
+    - Student: get participant scene
+    - Teacher: _choose_ scene
+      (Does this mean all these
+      are part of the same application?)
+      - Preparation
+      - Presentation
+      - Evaluation
+- How does a student log in
+  (check records, submit homework, etc.) when not in class?
+  - Allow viewing records at any time?
+  - One option to sign in to class when available